Save 30% on online shipping anywhere in Canada and the US!

 • Some alloys of rare earth metals

-These magnetic metals fall under the categories:
+These magnetic metals fall under the following categories:

 • Permanent Magnets